 - Heritage at 1 to 4 oz/100 gal water plus a non-silicone-based wetter sticker.
 Group 11 fungicide.
 4-hr reentry.

 - Myclobutanil 20 EW T&O at 6 to 12 fl oz/100 gal water plus spreading agent.
 May observe a PGR effect.
 Group 3 fungicide.
 24-hr reentry.

 - Orkestra at 6 to 8 fl oz/100 gal water.
 Group 7 + 11 fungicide.
 12-hr reentry.

 - Pageant at 6 to 12 oz/100 gal water.
 Do not use on Euonymus vegetus as injury may occur.
+Do not use with organosilicone-based adjuvants.
 Group 7 + 11 fungicide.
 12-hr reentry.

 - Spectracide Immunox Multi-Purpose Fungicide Spray Concentrate for Gardens at 1 fl oz/gal water.
 Group 3 fungicide.
 H

 - Terraguard SC at 4 to 8 fl oz/100 gal water.
 Group 3 fungicide.
 12-hr reentry.